LukasMarx/ai-food-blog/src/content/posts/S'mores.md

 recipeYield: "4"
 calories: 220
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: [ "Break the graham crackers in half to create 16 squares.
+    "Break the graham crackers in half to create 16 squares.
 Place 4 squares on a plate and top each with a piece of chocolate.
 Toast 2 marshmallows over a campfire or grill until golden brown and place them on top of the chocolate.
 Top the marshmallows with another graham cracker square and press down gently.
-Repeat with the remaining ingredients to make 4 s'mores."]
+Repeat with the remaining ingredients to make 4 s'mores.", ]
 ---

 ## Why S'mores Are the Perfect Camping Treat